Tag Archives: Full-Web Mobile Browsers

 Android browser: On most Android phones you can enable a hidden UAString menu item by typing about:debug in the URL bar and pressing Enter.
 Nothing will seem to change but if you go to Settings and scroll all the way to the bottom you'll see the UASting option.
 It lets you choose between an Android, Desktop, iPhone or iPad User-Agent

-UC Browser: Java and Symbian 8.0 versions have User Agent option in the Settings (Java) or Settings > Preferences > Network (Symbian) menu.
+UC Browser: Most versions have a User Agent option in the Settings or Settings > Network menu.
+In some versions it's labeled "Website Preference".

 There were a huge number of major announcements at the Mobile World Congresss (MWC) in Barcelona today.
 Somewhat lost in the barrage of press releases was that Bitstream has released Bolt 1.7.
 The main things that are new in this release are: